kamalshadi/Localization/README.txt

 t.add_measure(<anchore_lable>,<measured_distance>)

 Finally running P.solve() will locate all targets.
-You can access the estimated location of the target t by t.loc. t,loc is a point object.
+You can access the estimated location of the target t by t.loc. t.loc is a point object.
 Point object B has "x","y","z" coordinates available by B.x, B.y, B.z respectively.

 Install the package by:
 pip install localization